betsalel-williamson/postmarkclient.ts/README.md

 # Postmark CLI Helper

+> ⚠️ PROJECT ABANDONED ⚠️
+>
+> This project has been abandoned and its functionality is being migrated to a new repository: [https://github.com/betsalel-williamson/GenAIBusinessCardScanner](https://github.com/betsalel-williamson/GenAIBusinessCardScanner).

+---

 This project provides a command-line interface (CLI) application to automate sending personalized email blasts using Postmark, leveraging lead data from a DuckDB database.

 ## Features